ALEXANDER FORUM

 for Reflection & Resilience

-For collective & individual resilience — and bold futures.
+For collective & individual resilience — and bold future shaping.

 Our Mission

 The Alexander Forum for Reflection & Resilience is an independent, non-profit Think & Do Tank based in Vienna.
-We connect observation, strategy, and practice to open new perspectives on change, crises, and cohesion.
+We connect societal observation, strategic thinking, and practical experience to open new perspectives on change, crises, and cohesion.

 We see resilience as a shared task across politics, science, culture, and society.
-Societal and personal crises are intertwined; unresolved tensions weaken the whole — and those under pressure can contribute less.
+Societal and personal crises are intertwined: those under pressure can contribute less — and unresolved tensions weaken the whole.

 Current Publications